top of page

 At Wall

-If the commander does not call a direction for the rider line once reaching the wall, always belt or teardrop left until given direction.
+If the commander does not call a direction for the rider line once reaching the wall, always Tier Drop left until given direction.

 Passing